brunokim/causal-tree/cmd/new-api-example/README.md

 // Container represents a collection of values. type Container interface {
+    // Len walks the container and returns the number of elements.
+    Len() int
     // Cursor returns the container's cursor initialized to its starting position.
     Cursor() Cursor
 }